 Impractical Jokers keeps viewers laughing on a weekly basis.
-But sometimes, its participants don’t always see the funny side to the jokes.
+But as funny as it is for us, that’s not always the case with the participants.
 Several pranks have resulted in disastrous outcomes — from people cursing out the comedians to refusing to give permission to use their faces.
 There was even one episode where one angry target nearly attacked a joker.

 ‘Impractical Jokers’ is a wild show

 Starring longtime friends Sal Vulcano, Joe Gatto, James “Murr” Murray, and Brian “Q” Quinn, Impractical Jokers a hidden camera television series that debuted on truTV in 2011.